 - (1) U.S. government and agency securities and corporate debt securities include loan-backed securities (mortgage-backed securities and asset-backed securities), which are valued using the retrospective adjustment methodology.
-Prepayment assumptions for the determination of the book/adjusted carrying value, commonly referred to as amortized cost, of loan-backed securities are based on a three-month constant prepayment rate history obtained from external data source vendors.
+Prepayment assumptions for the determination of the book/adjusted carrying value, commonly referred to as amortized cost, of loan-backed securities are based on a three-month constant prepayment rate history obtained from external data source vendors. - (2) The Company did not recognize any OTTIs on loan-backed securities as of December 31, 2020 and 2019. - (3) The Company did not have any loan-backed securities with OTTIs to report by CUSIP as of December 31, 2020 or 2019.

-- (2) The Company did not recognize any OTTIs on loan-backed securities as of December 31, 2019 and 2018. - (3) The Company did not have any loan-backed securities with OTTIs to report by CUSIP as of December 31, 2019 or 2018. - (4) The following table illustrates the fair value, gross unrecognized unrealized losses, and length of time that the loan-backed securities have been in a continuous unrecognized unrealized loss position as of December 31, 2019 and 2018:
+(4) The following table illustrates the fair value, gross unrecognized unrealized losses, and length of time that the loan-backed securities have been in a continuous unrecognized unrealized loss position as of December 31, 2020 and 2019:

+2020

+The aggregate amount of unrealized losses:

+1. Less than 12 months \$ 29,913

+2. 12 months or longer 13,382

+The aggregate related fair value of securities with unrealized losses:

+1. Less than 12 months 8,098,121

+2. 12 months or longer 2,889,317

 2019

 The aggregate amount of unrealized losses:

 1. Less than 12 months \$ 20,807

 2. 12 months or longer 52,953

 The aggregate related fair value of securities with unrealized losses:

 1. Less than 12 months 8,208,652

 2. 12 months or longer 10,334,860

-2018

-The aggregate amount of unrealized losses:

-1. Less than 12 months \$ 278,743

-2. 12 months or longer 1,147,151

-The aggregate related fair value of securities with unrealized losses:

-1. Less than 12 months 35,733,253

-2. 12 months or longer 40,453,540

-- (5) The Company believes that it will collect all principal and interest due on all investments that have an amortized cost in excess of fair value.
-The unrecognized unrealized losses as of December 31, 2019 and 2018 were primarily caused by interest rate increases and not by unfavorable changes in the credit ratings associated with these securities.
+(5) The Company believes that it will continue to collect timely the principal and interest due on its loan-backed securities that have an amortized cost in excess of fair value.
+The unrealized losses were primarily caused by interest rate changes and not by unfavorable changes in the credit quality associated with these securities that impacted the assessment on collectability of principle and interest.
+At each reporting period, the Company evaluates available-for-sale debt securities for any credit-related impairment when the fair value of the investment is less than its amortized cost.
+The Company evaluated the expected cash flows, the underlying credit quality and credit ratings of the issuers, and the potential economic impacts of COVID-19 on the issuers, noting no significant credit deterioration since purchase.
+As of December 31, 2020, the unrealized loss on any security that the Company classified as intent to sell was not material to the Company's investment portfolio.
+Any other securities in an unrealized loss position as of December 31, 2020, the Company considers to be temporary.